WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 `pip install -r requirements.txt`

+Then, simply run the main file to start training.
+You can tweak the hyperparameters or the length of training in the main.py file.

 If you need any help getting the code to run, feel free to email me at WilliamFlinchbaugh@gmail.com or message me on discord: BallpointPen#6113